DidactHQ/didact-docs/docs/getting-started/quickstart/write-a-flow.md

 - Make the name simple.
 - Use a slugified name.
 For example, instead of `SomeFlow`, pass in `some-flow`.
-- Flow names are not unique per class library, they are unique per [Didact environment](/core-concepts/environments).
-Use common sense and don't repeat names across flow libraries.
+- Flow names are not unique per class library, they are unique per [Didact environment](/core-concepts/environments), so use common sense and **don't repeat names across flow libraries**.

 Let's implement `ConfigureAsync` and use the flow name `some-flow` on the configurator as shown below: